 alt attributes (alt text) give a description of an image for people who may not be able to view them.
 When an

 alt attribute isn’t present on an image, a screen reader may announce the image’s file name and path instead, failing to communicate the image’s content.

 alt attribute values.

-1.1.1 Non-text Content Opens In A New Window - Decorative images do not communicate information that is required to understanding the website's content.
-Historically they were used for flourishes and spacer gif images Opens In A New Window, but are less relevant for modern websites.
+1.1.1 Non-text Content Opens In A New Window - Decorative images do not communicate information that is required to understand the website’s content.
+Historically, they were used for flourishes and spacer gif images Opens In A New Window, but are less relevant for modern websites.
 Empty